 Burden of Proof

 The burden of proof in a personal injury case is relatively low compared to criminal cases because these cases are focused on compensating the plaintiff for their losses or injuries.
-To receive compensation, the plaintiff in a personal injury case has to show that the defendant acted negligently.
+To receive compensation, the plaintiff in a personal injury case has to show that the defendant acted negligently, or did not act as a reasonable person would have in the same situation.

 What Are the Elements of Negligence in a Personal Injury Claim?

 Personal injuries may arise due to defective products, motor vehicle accidents, premises liability, professional malpractice, nursing home abuse, and many other incidences.
-In most of these cases, the accidents are not intentional but result from the careless or negligent actions of the defendant.
+In most of these cases of personal injury law, the accidents are not intentional but result from the careless or negligent actions of the defendant.

 The main elements of negligence you need to prove in a personal injury claim are: